 Instructions

-- Preheat oven the 325°F/160°C. Line an 8x8 inch square baking tin with baking paper.
+- Preheat oven the 325°F/160°C. Line an 8x8 inch square baking tin with greaseproof paper.
 Leave an inch of paper hanging over the sides so that you can easily remove the bars from the pan later.
 Set aside.

 - In a medium sized pot combine the butter, honey, light brown sugar and salt.
 Warm over a medium low heat.
 Stir until the butter has melted and the sugar has dissolved.